godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 Python
 ------

-Godot's SCons buildsystem is written in Python 2, and various scripts included in the source tree are either in Python 2 or Python 3.
+Godot's SCons buildsystem is written in Python, and various scripts included in the source tree are also using Python.

 For those, we follow the `PEP-8 style guide <https://www.python.org/dev/peps/pep-0008/>`__, this is however not as strongly enforced as for the C++ code.
 If you are so